-It will be seen that question (a) requires only factual information, while (b), though also requiring facts such as the advantages and disadvantages of wind turbines, requires in addition some thought about these in order to reach a personal opinion about wind turbine use.
+Describe in (a) here calls only for factual information, while discuss in (b), though also requiring facts such as the advantages and disadvantages of wind turbines, requires in addition some thought about these in order to reach a personal opinion about wind turbine use.
 In other words, it requires argumentation (see 167.
 Ways of Arguing 1).
-As a result of this, questions like (a) can be called “descriptive”, those like (b) “analytic”.
+This difference leads questions like (a) to be called “descriptive”, those like (b) “analytic”.

 Analytic essays are very commonly required in higher education.
 Understanding the concept of analysis is thus very important.
 The need in an essay for an opinion to be given is a major indication that analysis is required (for advice on the nature of opinions, see 107.
 The Language of Opinions).
 However, not all analysis leads to opinions; analysing statistics, for example, can result in the discovery of previously-hidden facts (see 115.
 Surveying Numerical Data).
 Nevertheless, analysis leading to opinion is the most usual kind in essays.